wowtamz/human-detection-mobilenetv2/README.md

 |------------------|--------------------|
 | <img src="docs/gt_tamas.jpg" width="190"/><br><sub>Image: Ground Truth Example</sub> | <img src="docs/pred_tamas.jpg" width="190"/><br><sub>Image: Prediction Example</sub> |

+> ⚠️ Note: The example dataset includes only 10 images, which is far too small for reliable object detection.
+This limitation should be kept in mind when reviewing the results and overall performance of the model in these example images.

 ---

 ## 🚀 Running the Project